miketeachestech/miketeachestech.github.io/content/blog/hsc-software-engineering-year-12-designing-secure-software-part-2.md

 - **Security Considerations**: Secure your environment (disable unnecessary services, enable firewalls).
 Keep sensitive data safe during setup (e.g., using tools like `dotenv` to manage API keys securely).

 #### **2.8.
 Maintenance**
-Once your software is out in the world, it needs some ongoing TLC.
+Once your software is out in the world, it needs some ongoing care.
 - **Security Considerations**: Regularly apply security patches, update dependencies, and use tools like `pip audit` to catch any vulnerabilities.
 Keep an eye out for suspicious activity and perform regular security checkups.

 ### Final Thoughts
 Securing software might seem like a lot, but breaking it down step-by-step makes it way more manageable.
 Plus, it’s super satisfying to know that what you’re building can stand strong against attacks.
 Secure software isn’t just a “nice-to-have”—it’s crucial in the digital world we live in.
 Happy coding, and stay secure!